 Bach to School is an innovative and imaginative educational outreach program that was launched in 1993 and has now been presented for more than 120,000 children.

 Because of the in-person attendance restrictions many school districts are following, we are unable to present our award-winning “Bach to School” program to students in our area this season.
 This program is presented to every third and fifth grade student in the Allentown, Bethlehem and Easton School Districts annually, with additional grades and schools added to the schedule each season.

-However, we are addressing the school visitation restrictions and the needs of parents and children at home during the pandemic, in the most innovative way possible: by creating a video presentation that teachers, parents, and students can access online and share virtually, along with activities that students can participate in relating to the video.
+We’re addressing the school visitation restrictions and the needs of parents and children at home during the pandemic, in the most innovative way possible: by creating “Bach, Bikes & Basketball,” an educational film that teachers, parents, and students can access online and share virtually, along with activities that students can participate in relating to the video.
 All students who attend the program receive vouchers for two tickets to a Bach Choir concert, which will also be included in this year’s video program.

 We will continue to offer an introduction to the life of J.S.
 Bach, particularly focusing on his boyhood and initial musical education, and share examples of the influence he has on composers, musicians, and dancers even to this day, including precious archival footage from previous Family Concerts.
 The video will be narrated by Greg Funfgeld, augmented with messages from soloists and instrumentalists, and interaction with students, all sharing their own insights about the genius of Bach’s music.